 In this paragraph, we will try to answer why you should use a VPN service instead of Private Browsing mode.
 Unlike Private Browsers, VPNs are able to disguise your online behavior from outside sources such as your ISP and the government.
 VPN providers do this by re-routing your traffic through one of their globally located servers and swapping your local IP with one of their own in the process.
 At the same time, VPNs also use encryption to hide all of your online data meaning that nobody can trace what you are doing online.

 "If you are looking to stay truly anonymous online, you are much better using a VPN."

 There are many benefits of using a VPN in order to browse anonymously online.
-Not only does a VPN stop anyone being able to track your online behaviour but it also protects you from several online threats such as hacking and identity fraud.
-Moreover, since most VPN providers allow you to choose which country you would like to receive your new IP address from, VPNs also let you unblock websites and streaming services that are restricted in your country.
+Not only does a VPN stop anyone being able to track your online behavior but it also protects you from several online threats such as hacking and identity fraud.
+Moreover, since most VPN providers allow you to choose which country you would like to receive your new IP address from, VPNs also let you unblock websites and streaming services such YouTube that are restricted in your country.

 How to download a VPN for private browsing

 If you want to browse the web privately and without restriction then check out ZenMate's VPN.
 To download and setup your VPN is super easy:

 - Download ZenMate’s browser extension, desktop client or mobile app by clicking on DOWNLOADS.